China June trade beats expectations on robust demand, but headwinds eyed

 "Looking ahead, exports should continue to do well given the relatively positive outlook for China's main trading partners," Julian Evans-Pritchard, China Economist at Capital Economics, said in a note.

-"But we are sceptical that the current pace of imports can be sustained for much longer given the increasing headwinds to China's economy from policy tightening."
+"But we are skeptical that the current pace of imports can be sustained for much longer given the increasing headwinds to China's economy from policy tightening."

+China's exports denominated in yuan rose 15 percent in January-June from the same period a year earlier, while imports jumped 25.7 percent during the period.

-Many economists still expect Beijing's intensifying crackdown on unscrupulous lending and a cooling property market to translate to slower growth after a surprisingly optimistic first quarter.
+Many economists still expect Beijing's intensifying crackdown on unscrupulous lending and a cooling property market to translate to slower growth after a surprisingly solid first quarter.

+China publishes its second quarter economic growth numbers on Monday.
+Economics polled by Reuters expect gross domestic product growth to have cooled to 6.8 percent from 6.9 percent in the first quarter as Beijing tightens the screws on financial risks.

+Authorities have continued their campaign to reduce financial leverage in the economy while also maintaining stability in markets.

 China's trade surplus with the United States was $25.4 billion in June, up from $22.0 billion in May, official data showed, and its widest since October 2015, according to a Reuters calculation.